rmsj/php-test/README.md

 * Please take a fork of this repository if possible and commit to it, supplying the URL to your fork when complete.
 * If you are not able to take a fork, please download the source files and supply a ZIP archive of your code.

+* The test should take no longer than 2 hours to complete.
+Please stop once you have reached this point.